The Avino Silver & Gold Mines Ltd. (ASM) had a good session last reading, didn’t it?

-As of Tuesday, Avino Silver & Gold Mines Ltd.’s (AMEX:ASM) stock closed at $0.64, up from $0.61 the previous day.
-While Avino Silver & Gold Mines Ltd. has overperformed by 4.90%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ASM fell by -33.54%, with highs and lows ranging from $1.09 to $0.47, whereas the simple moving average fell by -7.60% in the last 200 days.
+In Tuesday’s session, Avino Silver & Gold Mines Ltd. (AMEX:ASM) marked $0.70 per share, up from $0.69 in the previous session.
+While Avino Silver & Gold Mines Ltd. has overperformed by 2.77%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ASM fell by -28.09%, with highs and lows ranging from $1.09 to $0.47, whereas the simple moving average jumped by 2.41% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now